We hope you enjoy reading this article.

 Where has artificial intelligence helped society?

-An example is the growing use of AI-powered tools for cybersecurity.
-Cyber-attacks are increasingly sophisticated and data breaches put the sensitive personal information of many people at risk.
-AI is helping organizations in fighting cyber criminals by analyzing massive volumes of data to detect potential suspicious behavior online.
+An example is the growing use of AI-powered tools for cybersecurity by software engineers.
+Cyber-attacks are increasingly getting sophisticated, and data breaches put the sensitive personal information of many people at risk.
+Organizations can create an AI system to help fight cybercriminals by analyzing massive volumes of structured data and unstructured data to detect potential suspicious behavior online.

 Where has artificial intelligence caused harm to society?